zeniafragaki/Diabetes_Classification/README.md

-#  Diabetes Prediction using Machine Learning (SVM)
+#  Diabetes Prediction with Support Vector Machine (SVM)

 This MATLAB project implements a machine learning model that predicts whether a person has diabetes based on health and lifestyle features.
 The model uses a **Support Vector Machine (SVM)** for classification.